 University of San Francisco Overview

-University of San Francisco is a private not-for-profit institution located in San Francisco, California.
+University of San Francisco is a private not-for-profit institution situated in San Francisco, California.
 San Francisco is a great location for students who prefer city over country life.

 What Is University of San Francisco Known For?

-- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at USFCA.
+- The doctor's degree is the highest award offered at USFCA.

 - For the 2017-2018 academic year, 42% of the faculty were full-time.

-- After graduation, USFCA bachelor's degree recipients go on to jobs where they make $62,300 a year.
-That's about 53% more than their peers at other schools.
+- Students who graduate from USFCA with a bachelor's degree make about $62,300 a year.
+That's 53% more than those who graduate from other schools.

-- It takes the average USFCA student 4.2 years to graduate.
-This is pretty good when compared to the national rate of 4.4 years.
+- On average, it takes about 4.1 years for students from USFCA to earn a bachelor's degree.
+This is excellent when compared to the average of 4.4 years.

 University of San Francisco Rankings